 “I’ll sleep when I’m dead.
 Right now, I’ve got to catch up to the others.
 But first, I’ve got a debt to pay.
 After all, Agares didn’t help me out of the kindness of his black heart.
 One of his…servants has a task to do and needs a warm body to move about in.”

 Ethan shuddered and his eyes rolled back in his head.
 His eyelids snapped shut.
 Nadya moved towards him, thinking he was about to faint.
-His eyes suddenly opened and she felt a sudden shift in the atmosphere.
+His eyes opened and she felt a sudden shift in the atmosphere.
 Something was very wrong.
-One look in Ethan’s eyes and it was clear that someone or something had taken possession of his body.
+One look into Ethan’s eyes and it was clear that someone or something had taken possession of his body.
 It snarled and courage deserted her.
 She wanted to turn and run, to lock herself in a room and try to wake from the nightmare into which she had just stumbled.
 Nadya blurted out the first thing that came to mind.

 “Even if you get the door open, you can’t leave here.
 The threshold has been consecrated.
 Nothing evil can pass over it,” she shouted.